Buer Hiking: All You Need to Know About Trekking Around Odda

-Buer is an area in Odda community, which is a part of larger Folgefonna Nasjonpark.
+Buer is an area in the Odda community, which is a part of a larger Folgefonna Nasjonpark.
 Actually, the reason why Buer is so appealing to the tourists is the glacier, which is also known as Buerbreen.
-The glacier is located on the top of a mountain and is split into two parts: each part on the either upper side of the mountain.
+The glacier is located on the top of a mountain and is split into two parts: each part on either upper side of the mountain.

 Buerbreen is a part of a larger Folgefonna glacier, which, in turn, consists of three glaciers: northern, central, and southern Folgefonna.
 The southern Folgefonna is a glacier of a 167-kilometer long area, which makes it one of the largest glaciers in Norway.

 As soon as you leave from Odda camping (read lower) and reach the entrance to the Folgefonna National Park, you will immediately notice a glacier, glancing from the mount’s top.
-If you need a parking, it is located near the actual entrance to the park.
+If you need parking, it is located near the actual entrance to the park.

 Basically, the Buer area is ideal for hiking – especially if you treat it as a family activity.
 After all, you will be able to take scenic photos of the glacier at the end of the trail.
 But in order to reach it, you will have to pass several unsteady timber bridges.
 The route is equipped with ropes, making this activity a real fun for families – the kids, indeed, love it a lot.

-But overall, you should use this opportunity to enjoy the Norwegian nature.
+But overall, you should use this opportunity to enjoy Norwegian nature.
 This is the place of serenity and calmness, where you can stay secluded if you get off the trail a bit.
 While this area is not as popular as Trolltunga yet, you should definitely try embarking on a hike in the Buer area.

 The area of Buer is located a few kilometers away from Odda.
-You can start your way from the town’ center and head in the direction of Odda camping.
+You can start your way from the town center and head in the direction of Odda camping.
 Then, just head further – numerous signposts will help you make your way.

-And while you can rent a car (there is parking at Buer), you will find no difficulty in reaching this area by foot.
+And while you can rent a car (there is parking at Buer), you will find no difficulty in reaching this area on foot.
 We had, indeed, heavy backpacks, but it took us not more than a few hours to reach Buer from the center of Odda.
-If you are lightpacked, you are likely to need no more than an hour – unless you will frequently stop to shoot photos of the authentic Norwegian nature (which is highly likely).
+If you are light-packed, you are likely to need no more than an hour – unless you will frequently stop to shoot photos of the authentic Norwegian nature (which is highly likely).

 When we had an opportunity to hike Buer, we were incredibly lucky.
 That was an extremely hot season in Norway, and we barely had any problems regarding the weather.
 It was sunny and warm.
-But obviously, this does not happen always, and some tourists might have a bad luck.
+But obviously, this does not happen always, and some tourists might have a stroke of bad luck.
 In this part of the article, we will provide you with hands-on recommendations, which will help you to ensure that you won’t run into trouble if the weather gets worse.